lkiesow/leihs-wiki/Leihs-developer-guide.md

 In our HTML, ERB and HAML files, just use the usual gettext methods (e.g. `_("foo")`) to mark strings for translation.
 See Michael Grosser's [fast_gettext](https://github.com/grosser/fast_gettext) for more documentation on gettext, e.g. how to automatically adapt plurals in strings.

 In JavaScript and CoffeeScript files, we use [Jed](http://slexaxton.github.com/Jed/) for gettext-like translation.
-If you add a new string to a JavaScript or CoffeeScript file, you must also add it to `app/views/javascript_strings.html.erb` as a Ruby string, using the fast_gettext methods described above.
-Sorry about that!
-The reason for this is that there are currently no string extraction tools that can reliably extract translation strings from JavaScript files.
-Putting them in a Ruby file makes sure that the gettext:find rake task finds them and that they are added to the .po files for all languages.

 ## Locale files